What are your fall rituals?

 - Once the potatoes and onions are almost done cooking, heat a large skillet over medium-high heat.
-Once hot, add 1/2 Tbsp oil, tofu, and 1 tsp tandoori masala spice.
+Once hot, add 1/2 Tbsp oil, tofu, and 1 tsp tandoori masala spice (amounts as original recipe is written // adjust if altering batch size).
 Sauté for 5 minutes, stirring occasionally, to dry and brown the tofu.
 Then remove from skillet and set aside.

-- Add remaining 1/2 Tbsp oil to the skillet and add kale.
-Season with a healthy pinch each salt and pepper, 1 tsp tandoori masala spice blend, and toss to coat.
-Sauté, stirring frequently, to brown and wilt the kale - about 3-4 minutes.
+- Add remaining 1/2 Tbsp oil to the skillet and add kale (amounts as original recipe is written // adjust if altering batch size).
+Season with a healthy pinch each salt and pepper, 1 tsp tandoori masala spice blend, and toss to coat (amounts as original recipe is written // adjust if altering batch size).
+Sauté, stirring frequently, to brown and wilt the kale – about 3-4 minutes.

 - Push kale to one side of the pan and add tofu back in to warm (see photo).
 Turn off heat but keep over burner.

-- To serve, divide the kale between 2 (or 3) serving plates, top with roasted sweet potatoes and onion, then tofu.
+- To serve, divide the kale between 2 (or 3 // amounts as original recipe is written // adjust if altering batch size)) serving plates, top with roasted sweet potatoes and onion, then tofu.
 Sprinkle with remaining chopped parsley and enjoy.
 For extra flavor, season with hot sauce and serve with a generous spoonful of hummus (optional).

 - Best when fresh, though leftovers keep covered in the refrigerator for 2-3 days.
-Reheat in the microwave or on a baking sheet in a 350 degree F oven for 15-20 minutes, or until warmed through.
+Reheat in the microwave or on a baking sheet in a 350-degree F (174 C) oven for 15-20 minutes or until warmed through.